Women of Abstraction (P.1): Hilma AF Klint - Mystic & Mother of Abstraction

 - Snail shell.
 Stood for the transcendence of oppositions, especially the duality of male and female.

-- Scientific/biomorpic imagery
+- Scientific/biomorpic imagery.

 - Letters.
 The letter “ u “ was used to signify the spiritual, ” w” physical matter.